brennonshanks/professional_website/content/event/characterizing-self-assembly-in-biological-liquids-with-machine-learning/index.md

 ---
-title: Characterizing self-assembly in biological liquids with machine learning
+title: "Contributed Talk: Characterizing self-assembly in biological liquids with machine learning"
 abstract: Neutron scattering is a powerful experimental technique to characterize the molecular structures of biological materials.
 In this study, a machine learning accelerated Bayesian optimization framework for neutron